Green-404/Notes-of-MIT-Algorithm/lecture8.md

 Since x0!=y0, there exists (x0-y0)^-1 such that a0=-(Σai*(xi-yi))*(x0-y0)^-1 (mod m).
 This means that if two distinct elems are hashed into same slot, that means for any choice of a1...ar, exactly 1 of m choice for a0 causes x and y collide, and no collision for m-1 choices for a0.

 #ha that cause x,y to collide=m^r*1=m^r=#H/m

+## Perfect hashing
+Problems: Given n keys, construct a static hash table of size m=O(n) $ search takes O(1) time in the worst case.

+Application: You want to store something that you know before in small space and want to search it fast.

+Idea: Two level scheme with universal hashing at both levels.
+Use hash to replace the original chaining method.
+No collision at level 2.

+Structure: the elem at level 1 consists of the random number a(universal hash) and a pointer to level 2 hash table.

+Procedure: use hash1 function to select slot at level 1, and then use ha to find slot at level 2.

+If n_i items that hash to level-1 slot i, then use mi=n_i^2 slots in level-2 table S_i.